 Faculty and students in the Department teach and learn about, conduct research on, and disseminate ideas in Second Language Studies (SLS) in order to promote both theoretical and applied knowledge about the human capacities and processes involved in learning languages other than the mother tongue(s).
-A specialization in SLA provides strong preparation for students whose long-term goal is to pursue research and further training in SLS and applied linguistics, such as a doctorate in SLA and related fields.
+The SLA track provides strong preparation for students whose long-term goal is to pursue research and further training in SLS and applied linguistics, such as a doctorate in SLA and related fields.
 It also prepares students for MA-level professional activities such as publishing, presenting at conferences, and conducting research on second language learning and teaching.

 - Linguistic, psycholinguistic, cognitive, social, and educational dimensions of L2 acquisition, all of which interact and help explain universal patterns and constraints on L2 acquisition as well as large individual differences across L2 acquirers and users;

 - Acquisition of any language beyond the first (e.g.; L2, L3, ...
 Ln) whether of English or any other target language (e.g., Arabic, Cantonese, German, Hawaiian, Ilokano, Korean, Japanese, Mandarin, Spanish, and so on);

 - L2 acquisition over the life , from young children to adolescents to adults;

 - L2 acquisition across a variety of instructed and naturalistic contexts;